APPLICATION DEADLINE: November 1, 2023

-- One of the three required letters must be a Departmental letter such as Internal Medicine Department Chair, Vice Chair for Education, or Clerkship Director letter.
+- For applicants who apply to the Categorical Internal Medicine program and/or General Internal Medicine program, one of the three required letters must be a Departmental letter such as Internal Medicine Department Chair, Vice Chair for Education, or Clerkship Director letter.

-Our program uses an online scheduling system to invite applicants selected for interviews – this program allows applicants to schedule and reschedule their interviews independently, all while viewing real-time availability data for each interview day.
-Invitations will be sent to applicants beginning in late October/early November.
+Our program uses an online scheduling system called Thalamus to invite & book applicants selected for interviews – this program allows applicants to schedule and reschedule their interviews independently, all while viewing real-time availability data for each interview day.
+Invitations will be sent to applicants beginning in mid-October.
 Applications are reviewed through the first week of December.

 Please note the following information for International Medical Graduate Applicants: